 What happens if the relatives try to drag you into the mix?
 What if they come to you shaking their heads and wagging their fingers and saying, "That kid of yours is about to break us with his demands for money and other kinds of help!
 Why don't you do something about it?
 Why aren't you carrying your fair share of the load?"
 In that case, there are probably three things you'll want to tell them.

-If you'd like to discuss these ideas at greater length with a member of our staff, feel free to call Focus on the Family's Counseling Department.
-Our counselors are available to speak with you at this number.
+If you'd like to discuss these ideas at greater length with a member of our staff, feel free to call Focus on the Family's Counseling department.